walmartlabs/thorax/README.md

 ### validate *validate (attributes, errors)*

-Triggered on a view when `serialize` is called, passed an an attributes hash and errors array after `validateInput` is called.
+Triggered on a view when `serialize` is called, passed an attributes hash and errors array after `validateInput` is called.
 Use in combination with the `invalid` event to display and clear errors from your views.

     Thorax.View.on({
       validate: function(attributes, errors) {